eppye-bots/wiki_for_rtd/guide-for-botsmonitor/index.rst

 ======================

 .. note::
-    The :doc:`tutorial<../quick-start-guide/index>` contains some detailed information and screen-shots of bots-monitor!
+    The :doc:`tutorial<../quick-start-guide/index>` contains some detailed information and screen-shots of bots-monitor.

 **Menu in bots-monitor**